Luix-Sparta/tech258-azure-linux/2_tier_app_deployment/readme.md

 ## How to Delete Scale Set

 1. Delete Scale Set
+    1. Navigate to the Azure Portal and sign in.
+    2. Find the Scale Set resource group.
+    3. Click on the Scale Set to open its overview page.
+    4. Access Scale Set Settings.
+    5. Click on "Delete".
+    6. Confirm the deletion.
 ![img_34.png](../images/autoscale_group/img_34.png)

 2. Delete Load Balancer
+    1. Navigate to the Load Balancer resource.
+    2. Click on the Load Balancer to open its overview page.
+    3. Access Load Balancer Settings.
+    4. Click on "Delete".
+    5. Confirm the deletion.
 ![img_35.png](../images/autoscale_group/img_35.png)

 3. Delete Load Balancer Ip
+    1. Navigate to the Load Balancer IP resource.
+    2. Click on the Load Balancer IP to open its overview page.
+    3. Access Load Balancer IP Settings.
+    4. Click on "Delete".
+    5. Confirm the deletion.
 ![img_36.png](../images/autoscale_group/img_36.png)